 - Very portable and easy to carry in your pocket

 - Stunning in its structure and composed entirely of metal

-- There is no indication about the exposure while recording or playing back.
+- There is no indication of exposure while recording or playing back.

 - The battery life is not outstanding when using an LCD.

-- The finish is quite vulnerable to scuffs and scratches, and it can be slippery in the hand.
+- The finish is vulnerable to scuffs and scratches and can be slippery on the hand.